Skip to content

 Configuring for Real Infrastructure

 The key difference from application tests is the domain configuration.
-Override your database, broker, or event store settings in a dedicated conftest.py:
+Override your database, broker, or event store settings in a dedicated conftest.py and use DomainFixture to manage the lifecycle:

 # tests/integration/conftest.py